kyma-project/btp-manager/docs/user/03-20-multitenancy.md

 ## Context

-By default, a Kyma cluster is associatted with one subaccount.
+By default, a Kyma cluster is associated with one subaccount.
 Consequently, any service instance created within any namespace is provisioned in the associated subaccount.
 See [Preconfigured Credentials and Access](03-10-preconfigured-secret.md).
 However, SAP BTP Operator also supports configurations for several subaccounts in a single Kyma cluster.
 To apply the multitenancy feature, choose the method that suits your needs and application architecture:
 * Namespace-based mapping: Connect namespaces to separate subaccounts by configuring dedicated credentials for each namespace.
 * Instance-level mapping: Define a specific subaccount for each service instance, regardless of the namespace context.